Meet our Team

 Mark joined the Conservancy as Executive Director in 2013, but his history of involvement with the organization goes back much further.
 As one of the organization’s founding board members in 1992, he has had a hand in many of the organization’s conservation successes.
 Mark’s early work with the Land Conservancy led to a 17-year career with The Nature Conservancy as Director of Land Protection for the Eastern New York Chapter.
 Before working for The Nature Conservancy he was a Senior Natural Resource Planner with Albany County.
 Mark began his career working for the New York State Department of Environmental Conservation helping with the State’s Bald Eagle reintroduction program.
 A life-long resident of the Capital District, Mark is passionate about sharing an appreciation for the natural beauty of the area by helping to conserve our open spaces.

-Lea Montalto-Rook is Development Director of the Mohawk Hudson Land Conservancy, responsible for managing the Conservancy’s fundraising and marketing endeavors.
+Lea Montalto-Rook is Director of Operations and Development for the Mohawk Hudson Land Conservancy, responsible for managing the Conservancy’s operations, fundraising, communications, outreach, and events.
 Lea has lived in the Capital Region since 2011.
 She was previously Director of Individual and Corporate Relations for The Wilma Theater in Philadelphia and before that Program Director for the metro-NYC and Northeast marketing activities of Team Enterprises, an experiential and event marketing agency.
 Lea holds an M.S. in International Marketing from Saint Joseph’s University and a Graduate Certificate in Theater from Villanova University.
 Lea lives with her husband and two children in Delmar and in her spare time enjoys gardening, coaching soccer, and painting.

 Daron joined the team at MHLC as the Communications and Outreach Coordinator in 2016.
 She earned a Bachelor’s degree in Environmental Science from SUNY Binghamton and a Master’s in Environmental History from Kansas State University.
 She has worked with aquatic invasive plant removal projects in Lake Champlain, studied wild bison on the Konza Prairie, and educated visitors about the eastern deciduous forest on field trips.
 Outside of the office, she can be found hiking, singing, playing board games, or roller skating.